Skip to content

 Arrival to a Code

-• Questions to answer when you arrive: Is someone running the code?
+• Questions to ask when you arrive: Is someone running the code?
+What is the pt’s code status?
 Who is doing compressions?
-Do we have pads on the patient?
-What is our IV access?
+Pads on the pt?
+IV access?

 • IV access: IV access preferred, if no immediate IV access, place IO

-• Obtain a brief medical history and events surrounding the code and the patient’s code status
+• Obtain a brief medical history and events surrounding the code and the pt’s code status

-• Have someone find the nearest crash cart and get pads on the patient as soon as possible
+• Have someone find the nearest crash cart and get pads on the pt as soon as possible

 Running the Code